Exfiltration, Red Teaming

 Introduction to Data Exfiltration

-Data Exfiltration is referred to the process where an attacker fetches the sensitive data from the target’s system and store it to their system.
-As data exfiltration is simply a transfer of data of the network, it becomes difficult to detect.
-Every organization deals with handling sensitive data which makes the data exfiltration attacks very real.
-Data exfiltration can be caused due to insider threats or outsider threats.
-Insider threats are comprised of an employee selling secrets for profit or sharing data carelessly whereas outsider threats are said to be the ones where a cybercriminal exploits a vulnerability to establish a foothold and then goes on to steal the data.
+Data Exfiltration refers to the process where an attacker fetches sensitive data from the target’s system and stores it on their system.
+As data exfiltration is simply a transfer of data off the network, it becomes difficult to detect.
+Every organization deals with handling sensitive data, which makes data exfiltration attacks very real.
+Insider threats or outsider threats can cause data exfiltration.
+Employees sell secrets for profit or share data carelessly in insider threats, whereas cybercriminals exploit vulnerabilities to establish a foothold and then steal the data in outsider threats.

-As we know that DNS is a stateless protocol, i.e. it was never meant to send or receive data from a client to the server.
-Even so, the authorized DNS will believe that all the queries sent to it are legitimate.
-And this fact is exploited by attackers as if a request made to a subdomain then that request is treated as data only if the query is constructed properly.
+As we know, DNS operates as a stateless protocol, meaning it was never intended to send or receive data from a client to the server.
+Even so, authorized DNS servers treat all the queries they receive as legitimate.
+Attackers exploit this fact; if they make a request to a subdomain, the system treats that request as data only if they construct the query properly.
 For instance, the attacker sends a query to example.target.com and the DNS target.com receives ‘example’ as a string then it will consider the said string as data and this will let the attack access target.com.
 Now, this lets the attacker set up a covert channel mostly by using the C2 server between DNS and client and retrieves all the data through bidirectional communication.
 Manipulating DNS in such a way to retrieve sensitive data is known as DNS data Exfiltration.

 Introduction to DNSteal